Sayaka Yoshimura: Career

+Juniors

 Yoshimura made her international debut for Japan at the 2006 Pacific Junior Curling Championships, playing lead for Team Japan, skipped by Megumi Kobayashi.
 They would win a silver medal after losing in the final to China's Wang Bingyu.
 In 2009, her junior team competed in the qualification round for the 2010 Winter Olympics, but lost in the first round to Team Nagano.
 Yoshimura did not return to the Pacific Juniors until 2011, when she skipped Japan to a gold medal at the 2011 Pacific Junior Curling Championships, qualifying her nation for the 2011 World Junior Curling Championships.
 There, she led Japan to a 3–6 record, finishing in eighth place.
 Also during the 2010–11 season, she skipped Japan at the 2011 Winter Universiade.
 There, she led her team to a 6–3 round robin record, qualifying for the playoffs.
 They then lost both of their playoff games, settling for fourth.

 Yoshimura once again led Japan to a gold medal at the 2012 Pacific-Asia Junior Curling Championships.
 After a 6–2 record in the round robin, her team beat South Korea's Kim Eun-jung 3–2 in the championship final.
 This win qualified her team for the 2012 World Junior Curling Championships where they lost in a tiebreaker to Sweden's Sara McManus.
 She won another gold medal for Japan at the 2013 Pacific-Asia Junior Curling Championships, losing only one game en route to claiming the title.
 She would then finally make the podium at the World Juniors, leading Japan to bronze medal at the 2013 World Junior Curling Championships.
 After the round robin, her team of Rina Ida, Risa Ujihara and Mao Ishigaki were in second place with a 6–3 record.
 However, they lost both the 1 vs. 2 page playoff and semifinal games before beating Czech Republic's Zuzana Hájková in the bronze medal game.
 Also that season, they reached the semifinals of the Karuizawa International.

-One year out of juniors, her team stuck together and played at the 2013 Winter Universiade.
+Team Yoshimura also represented Japan at the 2013 Winter Universiade.
 There, they started with wins in three of their first four games before losing their last five games, finishing in a disappointing seventh place.
-Team Yoshimura also competed in the national trials for the 2013 Olympic Qualification Event for the chance to represent Japan at the 2014 Winter Olympics.
-They finished the event with a 2–4 record, however, were able to beat the eventual champions Hokkaido Bank (Ayumi Ogasawara) in their opening match.
+Team Yoshimura also qualified to compete in the national trials for the chance to represent Japan at the 2014 Winter Olympics.
+At the Trials, they finished with a 2–4 record, however, were able to beat the eventual champions Hokkaido Bank (Ayumi Ogasawara) in their opening match.
 On tour, they finished runner-up at the 2013 Medicine Hat Charity Classic to Russia's Anna Sidorova rink.